vannachan/go-jwt-rest-api/README.md

-# REST API using Golang and JWT tokens
+# REST API using Golang with JWT tokens and hashed passwords

 ## Run